SebastianUA/terraform/consul/examples/consul_keys/README.md

-# Work with Consul keys via terraform
+# Work with AWS CONSUL_KEYS via terraform

 A terraform module for making CONSUL_KEYS.